vittorioexp/coffevo-nestjs-project/README.md

 Future developments
 ---
-- Each coffee can have an associated photo.
 - Each review can include a photo.
 - Enable the option to order a coffee for takeaway or delivery, including the order date and time as well as the delivery address.
 - Users can only vote after placing an order.